 - Perform fundamental clinical principles

-- Use correct specimen collection skills
+- · Use correct specimen collection skills

 - Perform accurate diagnostic testing

-- Perform appropiate patient care
+- Perform appropriate patient care

-Trans-disciplinary Area
+- Trans-disciplinary Area

 - Demonstrate effective communication skills

 - Apply appropriate legal concepts

 - Demonstrate correct patient instructions

 - Perform appropriate operational functions

 - Apply correct accounting/financial skills

 - · Perform all job functions with professionalism

-ENG 87, ENG 88, ENG 99, IT 98, and MATH 99 are preparatory courses for the college-level work required of this program.
+- 1. ENG 87, ENG 88, ENG 99, IT 98, IT 99, MATH 90, and MATH 97 are preparatory courses for the college-level work required of this major.
 To determine if students must complete these courses, see Course Descriptions beginning on page 150.
-These courses are non-matriculating and do not count toward credit hours required for graduation.

-- IT 100 is required the first semester (first block or second block if IT 99 is taken first block).
+These courses are non-matriculating and do not count toward credit hours required for graduation. - 2.
+IT 120, Integrated Computer Applications, is required the first semester.
 See the competency prerequisite for this course.
-Students who do not keyboard by touch at a minimum speed of 20 cwpm must take IT 98 during the first semester. - 3.
-LE 100 Learning Techniques is recommended for all students with a high school grade point average of less than 3.0 and is recommended for all students needing improved college-level learning skills.
-LE 100 is required to be taken during the first semester for all students with a high school grade point average of 2.5 or less and for all students placed on academic probation the next semester and must be passed with a B-grade or higher.
-Students required to take LE 100 must enroll in that course to be allowed to enroll in other courses. - 4.
-To continue in the Medical Assistant program, students must: - a.
+Students who do not keyboard at a minimum speed of 20 cwpm using the "touch" method must take IT 98 concurrently with IT 120.
+Students who have limited exposure to computers should take IT 99, Computer Basics, before attempting to take IT 120. - 3.
+Because of the need to stay current with technology, any computer software courses must be taken within three (3) years of graduation, except IT 120, which must be taken within four (4) years of graduation. - 4.
+LE 100, Learning Techniques, is recommended for all students with a high school grade point average of less than 3.0 and is recommended for all students needing improved college -level learning skills.
+LE 100 is required to be taken during the first semester for all students with a high school grade point average of 2.5 or less and for all students placed on academic probation the next semester and must be passed with a B- grade or higher.
+Students required to take LE 100 must enroll in that course to be allowed to enroll in other courses. - 5.
+To continue in the Medical Assistant major, students must: - a.
 Enroll in MC 140 the first semester of study and receive a B- or better.
 This is a prerequisite course and must be completed with the appropriate grade in order to take most other courses in this department.
-Are peat of MC 140 will only be allowed once. - b.
+A repeat of MC 140 will be allowed only once. - b.
 Provide evidence of good health, i.e., a physical examination from a physician and the Hepatitis B vaccination series.
 Federal OSHA regulations require all students to provide evidence of receiving the Hepatitis B vaccination series.
 This series includes three injections.
 The second is given one month after the first and the third five months later.
 It is desirable that the series be completed before the clinical classes Winter Semester.
-The series must be completed before students can be assigned to an externship site. - In addition to regular tuition, students in this program pay a one-time fee for professional liability insurance and for supplies used in the lab and clinical classes - d.
-Have a lab coat, stethoscope, and name pin ordered through the Medical Careers department prior to taking MC 210. - 5.
+The series must be completed before students can be assigned to an externship site. - c.
+Have a lab coat, stethoscope, and name pin ordered through the Medical Careers department in conjunction with taking MC 210. - 6.
 Students will complete an externship prior to graduation.
 The externship will consist of a minimum 180 hours, without remuneration, in an ambulatory health care setting.
-The course number is MC 283 and is the capstone class for the MA program.
-A student will register for the course the last semester of their program.
-The externship cannot be completed after all other Program Courses have been completed.
+The course number is MC 283 and is the capstone class for the MA major.
+A student will register for the course the last semester of classes.
+The externship cannot be completed until after all other required courses have been completed.
 Students will apply knowledge, develop professional attitudes, interact with other health care professionals and patients and perform both clinical and administrative procedures.